-The Africa Summit St. Gallen proudly makes its comeback for its third edition in 2018.
+The Africa Summit St. Gallen proudly makes its comeback for its fourth edition in 2020.
 The Africa Summit St. Gallen is a two-day conference bringing together entrepreneurs, business leaders, and other actors present on the continent to inspire, inform and debate with the student population of the University of St. Gallen about the burgeoning potential of the African continent.

 About the Summit